RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Connections.md

 It is designed for System administrators.
 Regular users should check [this](Connect-to-database) guide.

 ### Provide predefined connections
 DBeaver keeps connections information in the project folder.
-By default, all projects reside in [workspace](Workspace-Location).
+By default, all projects reside in the [workspace](Workspace-Location).
 The default project folder is [workspace](Workspace-Location)\workspace6\General.

 #### DBeaver 6.1.3+
 DBeaver keeps information about project connections in the `.dbeaver/data-sources.json`. file.
 All secured information (user name, password, secret keys, etc) is stored in the encrypted file, `.dbeaver/credentials-config.json`.

 DBeaver can load multiple connection files.
-Any files in the project folder matching the `.dbeaver/data-sources*.json` pattern will be loaded on startup.
+Any files in the project folder matching the `.dbeaver/data-sources*.json` pattern will be loaded on the startup.
 So you can create a file, for example, `.dbeaver/data-sources-2.json` in the project folder and DBeaver will see it.

 #### DBeaver < 6.1.3
 DBeaver keeps information about project connections in the `dbeaver-data-sources.xml`. file.

 DBeaver can load multiple connection files.
-Any files in the project folder matching the `.dbeaver-data-sources*.xml` pattern will be loaded on startup.
+Any files in the project folder matching the `.dbeaver-data-sources*.xml` pattern will be loaded on the startup.
 So you can create a file, for example, `.dbeaver-data-sources-2.xml` in the project folder and DBeaver will see it.

 ### Importing connections from CSV/XML
 You can import a connection from CSV or XML files.